 the period of time when a baby is developing inside its mother's womb.
 In humans, this period is nine months.

-Gastrin is a hormone produced by the stomach, which stimulates the release of gastric acid.
+Gastrin is a hormone produced by the stomach, which stimulates gastric motility and the release of gastric acid.

 Ghrelin is produced by the stomach.
 Among its numerous functions, ghrelin increases appetite and stimulates the release of growth hormone.